lenscas/tealr/README.md

 # tealr

-A crate to enhance the APIs provided by the [mlua](https://crates.io/crates/mlua) crates
+A crate to enhance the APIs provided by [mlua](https://crates.io/crates/mlua)

 It aims to do this by improving the following:

+- Allow the documentation to be built to web pages (using [tealr_doc_gen](https://github.com/lenscas/tealr_doc_gen) )

+- Generate definition files describing your API (using [tealr_doc_gen](https://github.com/lenscas/tealr_doc_gen) )

 - Allow the api to have easily accessible documentation embedded into it
-- Allow the documentation to be built to web pages (using [tealr_doc_gen](https://github.com/lenscas/tealr_doc_gen) )

 - To go along with the documentation, `tealr` also allow you to be more precise in the types your api works with.
 Think generic methods and typed lambdas.

-No more `Lua::Value`
+- macro's to make new types easier to create.
+No more `mlua::Value`!

 - Add macros to make it easier to work with teal, a statically typed dialect of lua.

 It does this by adding new traits and replacing/extending the existing ones from [mlua](https://crates.io/crates/mlua).
-As a result, the api that tealr exposes is as similar as the api from those 2 crates as possible.
+As a result, the api that tealr exposes is as similar as the api from mlua as possible.

-It also contains some macro's to easily generate new types to better express the API type wise.

 ## Example of `instance.help()`